Ionic polaron in a Bose-Einstein condensate

-where $a_{0}=\frac{32}{3\sqrt{\pi}}\sqrt{na_{\mathrm{aa}}^{3}}$ is the shift of the scattering resonance due to the bosonic ensemble~\cite{ShchadilovaPRL16}.
+where $a_{0}=\frac{32}{3\sqrt{\pi}}\sqrt{na_{\mathrm{aa}}^{3}}$ is the shift of the scattering resonance due to the bosonic ensemble.
 Therefore, in the regime of sufficiently weak interactions the energy is universal as it depends only on $a_{\mathrm{ai}}$ and no finite range corrections are required.

-We find that perturbation theory correctly describes the polaron energy both in the weakly-interacting regime [$a_{\mathrm{ai}}=-0.1\,R^{\star}$ data in Fig.~\ref{fig:energy}(a)] and remarkably even for strongly interacting polarons ($a_{\mathrm{ai}}=-R^{\star}$).
-In the regime of weak interactions, the ion behaves similarly to a neutral impurity with short-range interactions which VMC energy is shown with short-dashed lines.
+It is important to notice that the Fr\"ohlich model~\cite{CasteelsJLTP11} alone is not sufficient to describe the ion quantitatively, predicting $\mu_{\mathrm{pol}}=-0.096 E^\star$ for $a_{\mathrm{ai}} = R^\star$.
+Instead, beyond-Fr\"ohlich perturbation theory correctly describes the polaron energy both in the weakly-interacting regime [$a_{\mathrm{ai}}=-0.1\,R^{\star}$ data in Fig.~\ref{fig:energy}(a)] and remarkably even for strongly interacting polarons ($a_{\mathrm{ai}}=-R^{\star}$).
+In the regime of weak interactions, the ion behaves similarly to a neutral impurity with short-range interactions, for which the VMC energy is shown with short-dashed lines.
 The unitary regime is reached when the atom-ion scattering length significantly exceeds the mean interparticle distance.
-An important feature of the ion impurity is that the unitary limit is continuous and connects the polaron and MBBS which are both stable branches.
-We note that at unitarity the prediction~(\ref{eq:mu:variational}), which is derived within Bogolyubov approximation, is beyond its validity and thus it is not shown in Fig.~\ref{fig:energy}(b).
+An important feature of the ion impurity is that the energy of the many-body ground state is continuous when crossing the $a_{\mathrm{ai}}\to\infty$ point and connects the polaron and MBBS which are both stable branches.
+We note that directly at unitarity the prediction~(\ref{eq:mu:variational}), which is derived within Bogolyubov approximation, is beyond its validity and thus it is not shown in Fig.~\ref{fig:energy}(b).
 In particular, the Bogolyubov approximation becomes questionable close to unitarity, where the correlation functions shown in Fig.~\ref{fig:corr} indicate a varying local gas parameter similar to the discussion of beyond Bogolyubov corrections in Ref.~\cite{guenther2020mobile}.
+For the same reason, the Bogolyubov-Fr\"ohlich description of the ion polaron~\cite{CasteelsJLTP11} has to be significantly revisited.